TheAIOldtimer/Pax-Prometheus/COGNITE.md

 This session demonstrates the entire Pax-Prometheus framework in action: a goal was defined, a plan was proposed by the runtime (Prometheus), and it was paused until explicit approval was granted by the human user (Pax).
 Plain Text

----
-*   This is perfect.
-Let's rename "human_in_loop" to "pax_approval_required" in the code to match the new documentation.
-*   Let's improve the planner.
-A smarter Prometheus needs better dependency ordering.
-*   What's the next logical feature of the Pax-Prometheus framework we should build into Cognite?